-Prerequisites: Normally the student will have completed 70 credits before embarking on this module.
-Formal approval by the Department Head / Program Coordinator / Internship Administrator (as
+Normally the student will have completed 70 credits before embarking on this module.
+Formal approval by the Department Head / Program Coordinator / Internship Administrator (as appropriate) is required

 AF 4207 FINANCIAL REPORTING II - LEVEL 6

 The use of International Financial Reporting Standards (IFRS) in relation to the preparation of consolidated financial statements, as well as liability, equity and expense elements.